-Which cities have successfully applied catchment management strategies?
+Which cities have successfully applied light pollution reduction strategies?
 What can we learn from them?

 The Texas Parks and Wildlife Department has designated San Antonio as a Bird City Texas Community.
 San Antonio is part of the migratory flyway and millions of migratory birds pass through the city every year on their way to or from their breeding grounds.
 Additionally, many birds breed in San Antonio, a city with a population of 1,530,000 and 298,000 acres of parkland.

 More information about San Antonio becoming a Bird City Texas is available here, while you can read about the city’s community engagement, habitat enhancement and protection for migratory birds here.